Chanzhaoyu/svelte-5-snippets/README.md

 # Svelte 5 Snippets

 This extension is a set of Snippets for Svelte.
 They are created so that scaffolding with Svelte can be easy.
-You can try to remember most of these but.
-Before reading the full snippets down below.
-The snippets are made so that you write your HTML before writing your scripts and styles.
+You can try to remember most of these.

 ![Demo](https://github.com/Chanzhaoyu/svelte-5-snippets/raw/master/images/demo.gif)